jw-ml/dat5_spam-filter/paper.md

 ###Problem and hypothesis

 The problem is simple.
-The world is full of awful spammers who flood people's email boxes with nonsense at best, and with malious, identity stealing malware at worst.
+The world is full of spammers who flood people's email boxes with nonsense at best, and with malious, identity stealing malware at worst.
 The spammers must be stopped.
 To do this, we need to reduce the number of spam emails that people see, and spam filtering is the way to do that.

 My personal motivation for this project is twofold: